panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 ### _getRequiredCollateralAtTickSinglePosition

-Get the required amount of collateral tokens corresponding to a specific single position 'tokenId' at a price 'tick'.
+Get the required amount of collateral tokens corresponding to a specific single position `tokenId` at a price `atTick`.
-The required collateral of an account depends on the price ('tick') in the AMM pool: if in the position's favor less collateral needed, etc.
+The required collateral of an account depends on the price (`atTick`) in the AMM pool: if in the position's favor less collateral needed, etc.

 ```solidity